 - All manner of other assistance including fundraising, food & drink, help on the door, and moral support for Ashley over a 60 hour + period

-If you are interested in volunteering for one of the roles above, please send us an email to extraORGANary@gmail.com or click here.
-Please include your name, contact details, which role you are volunteering to support and your availability.
+If you are interested in volunteering for one of the roles above in the future, please do get in touch.
+Include your name, contact details, which role you might be interested in volunteering for and your general availability.
 We require you to be available for a minimum of four hours.

 Is it worth it…?

 We really think so!
 As part of our research into grants, we know that it’s going to be important for the organ to be a community instrument – not just for use on a Sunday morning church service.
-Already, we have people who come to St Giles’ to practice on it and the organ is heard and loved by many, whether that’s at carol services for staff and patients from local hospitals at Christmas time or playing scary silent movie music at Halloween.
+We think we’re nearly there already – people come to St Giles’ to practice on it and the organ is heard and loved by many, whether that’s at carol services for staff and patients from local hospitals at Christmas time or playing scary silent movie music at Halloween.
 And of course, St Giles’ is the home to Organoke – an event which is taking on a life of it’s own!
 We think it deserves to survive – thank you for your support.